jbpawlik/SwimNW/README.md

 2:45 - Cleaning up extraneous files and comments.
 Figuring out what information to add to marker form.

 3:40 - Added a Picker (selector) to ReusableForm.

+4:50 - Added all of the properties required to make a marker (location, season, type, etc.).
+Decided not to do a rating system.
+Done for the day.

+#### Sunday 9/26